Payment protection insurance (PPI) has been widely mis-sold. But you can easily make a complaint yourself – there is lots of free help available.

 As long as you have given the firm eight weeks to deal with your complaint, you can ask the Ombudsman to take up the matter if the firm hasn’t responded or if you’re not happy with their response.

 The Ombudsman is a free, independent service for settling disputes that consumers and financial businesses haven’t been able to resolve themselves.

 The Ombudsman looks at the facts of the case – not at how well you present your complaint.

 Many PPI complaints referred to the Ombudsman are found in the consumer’s favour.

 And their statistics show that if you refer your complaint to them yourself, you’re just as likely to win compensation as if you were to pay a claims management company to do it for you.

 If you do need somebody to act on your behalf, you could ask your local Citizens Advice Bureau, or a friend, carer or relative, to help.

 Using a claims management company

 If you decide to use a claims management company for any type of complaint, make sure that it’s regulated by the Financial Conduct Authority.

-If you are unhappy with the service you have received from a claims management company, you can complain directly to the Legal Ombudsman.
+If you’re unhappy with the service you’ve received from a claims management company, you can now complain directly to the Financial Ombudsman Service (FOS).